-Oberon Fuels has developed proprietary skid-mounted, small-scale production units that convert methane and carbon dioxide to DME from various feedstocks, such as biogas and natural gas.
+Oberon Fuels has developed proprietary skid-mounted, small-scale production units that convert methane and carbon dioxide to DME from various feedstocks, such as biogas from dairy manure and food waste.
 This small-scale process circumvents the financial, infrastructure, and permitting challenges that large-scale projects confront.
 Oberon units have the capacity to produce 10,000 gallons of DME per day to service regional fuel markets.

 Units in detail:

 |10,000 gallons/day||10,000 gallons/day|

 |FeedStock||Biogas with up to 50% CO2 content||Biogas with up to 50% CO2|